Avoiding the Simulation Vortex

 A deep hole is where most of the river flow is channeled over several large boulders, which causes the pace of the river to pick up dramatically.
 As the water passes over the large rock, the water tends to rise slightly before plunging three to six feet.
 At the bottom, the water curls back with tremendous force causing anything that enters to roll or flip over and meet the incoming water.

-When navigated correctly with the proper raft and equipment, the adrenaline created by the sudden fall of the raft, and then the upward explosion over the curl is unmatched.
+When you navigate the river correctly with proper equipment, the adrenaline it creates, with the sudden fall of the raft and then the upward explosion over the curl, is unmatched.
 If navigated incorrectly, the raft can become caught in the circular motion, flipping over and sending the crew into the icy mountain water where they are at the mercy of the current.
-Both boats and people are caught in this river vortex which can hold them captive to endure the repeated cycles before they are spit out and sent down the river.
+This river vortex holds individuals and boats captive to endure repeated spin cycles before spitting them down the river.

 It would be foolish for anyone who did not have the proper training and experience to purchase a raft with all the latest features and lead an expedition in whitewater rafting.